rolk/rolk.github.io/README.md

 baseurl : http://username.github.io
 ```

-3. [Create the repository](https://help.github.com/articles/create-a-repo) "username.github.io" on GitHub (yes, the domain name is supposed to be part of the repo name (and also yes, you are supposed to substitute `username` with your own GitHub username)).

 4. Connect the local clone of Jekyll Bootstrap to your newly created repository:
 ```sh
 git remote rm origin